 Thus, they have become the preferred easiest, and cheapest way for bookies to get started with their services.
 One of the top pay per head solution providers is Power Pay Per Head.

 Lastly, you can decide not to skirt any law by running a fully legal and licensed bookie.
 For starters, look for a state with legalized betting.
 Remember, you can only serve clients living within the state’s borders.

 Running this type of bookie will restrict you to a few clients.
 But, you are assured that the authority will not close your website.

 Who will you offer your betting services to?
 Your answer is clients.
 But, very few bookies sign up new clients and retain them.

 Most players sign up with new sportsbooks to get bonuses and other rewards.
 They will bet for a few weeks and then forget about it.
 However, there is a way of keeping your clients playing, as we will discuss below.

 For now, you need to realize that you must continually find new clients.
 A traditional bookie has difficulty finding new clients because they are busy with bookmaking.

 But, a pay per head bookie has enough time to find new clients.
 The pay per head solution streamlines the bookie operations.
 Thus, bookie operators have time to manage players, build a player base, and do everything about acquiring new clients.

 You can start by convincing your friends and family to join your platform.
 Then, entrust a few people to refer to their friends.
-You can give a referral bonus for every player who signs up and places one bet.
+You can give a referral bonus to every player who signs up and places one bet.